TrixterFilm/trackteroid/doc/sphinx_source/configuration.md

 When invoked, the API will pass the version string to the callable, ensuring resilience in the event of changes to the Trackteroid API that necessitate schema modifications.
 Your resolver function should return a dictionary adhering to a specific schema.

-Let's delve into the schema and demonstrate the usage of a custom resolver through a comprehensive example.
-In this example, we'll utilize a JSON file that the resolver will read and use to provide the necessary information.
+Let's explore the schema using a comprehensive example that involves reading a JSON file to provide the necessary relationship information.

-We implement a custom function that loads content from different json files:

-_trackteroid_user_config.py_
+Here's an example implementation of a custom resolver in a _trackteroid_user_config.py_ file.

 ```python
 def relationships_from_json(**kwargs):